matszpk/enigma-cuda/README-OpenCL.md

 ## Assembly optimizations

-This version introduces an assembly's optimization for GCN 1.0/1.1/1.2 architecture.
+This version introduces an assembly's optimization for GCN 1.0/1.1/1.2 and VEGA (untested) architecture.
 It requires the CLRadeonExtender libraries.
 We recommend to use the latest CLRadeonExtender version from repository (trunk/master).
+To enable/disable GCN assembly optimization just change WITH_CLRX variable in makefile.

 ## Building